 Larry Hochman (Orchestrations)

 Glen Kelly (Dance Arrangements)

-Parking For This Theatre: The closest parking garage for this theatre is located at:
+Parking For This Theatre: The closest parking garage for the Shubert Theatre is located at:

 The closest parking is not always the best as it often takes longer to park and retrieve your vehicle as fellow theatre goers have the same idea.